 Use the prototype forms and letters enclosed in the attachments tab to avoid many of these errors.

-- Inappropriate outdated application forms: All SFAs must use New York State’s current English or Spanish application.
-For school year 2018-2019, the applications are enclosed and can also be found at www.cn.nysed.gov .
+- Inappropriate outdated application forms: All SFAs should use New York State’s current English or Spanish application.
+For school year 2019-2020, the applications can be found on the Attachments tab .
 If applications are made available on the school website, be sure to update with the new applications and parent letters each year.

 - Inappropriate headings: The free/reduced price application must include the proper heading which indicates its purpose.
 It cannot be labeled as a “reduced fee” application for alternate purposes if it establishes eligibility for free/reduced price meals.